bernbank/api/README.md

 * 400 Pledge cannot be empty
 * 400 Pledge must have an associated email property
 * 400 Pledge must have a valid formatted email address
+* 400 Pledge must have an amount present
+* 400 Pledge must be an integer from 1 to 10000.

 ### GET /pledges/:email
 Fetches a pledge by email address